veda-consulting/ncn-civi-zoom/README.md

 * Once you've selected a zoom account and entered a Webinar Id / Meeting Id your webinar/meeting id will be verified with the selected zoom account along with a message next to the text box as below.
 ![Screenshot of event configuration](images/event-configuration.jpg)

+## Creating a Scheduled Job for a CiviEvent
+### Configure the Scheduled Job
+* Once you've created a zoom event, you need to create a scheduled job for that event.
+The Api Entity should be **Event** and the api action should be **Generatezoomattendance**.
+This api has only one parameter which is 'days'.
+This will be used the events using the event's end date i.e the events ended 'x' number of days from current date, where 'x' is the 'days' paramter you enter.
+You can schedule the Job as frequent  as you need it to run.